gthomas513/alloytesting2/README.md

 ## Event Data Troubleshooting:

 If you are not generating any results, or see an error, it's most likely caused by a CORS issue.
 There is code included in this project to proxy around that will get around the CORS issue by deploying a temporary server.
 The server remains active for 24 hours only unfortunately, and access will need to be requested at the end of every 24 hours.
+A 401 error may also surface if too many requests have been made to the server within 1 hour period.
+The rate limit is approximitely 200 requests per hour.

 - Open the project in your text editor.
 - Open `src/App.js`.